GutoFrr/learning-python/README.md

 You are able to select how many times you wanna play it.
 Then the game starts.
 You receive 2 random cards and choose to hit or stand.
 Whoever hits 21 first wins.
 Whoever passes 21 loses.

+## Python Projects
+20 Begginer Python Projects from https://www.youtube.com/watch?v=pdy3nh1tn6I.

+### Email Sender
+Email sender built with EmailMessage lib and SMTP.
+Sadly, the code is not available in reason to keep my privacy.